-TL;DR. The above might take several passes to absorb fully.
+TL;DR. What follows might take several passes to absorb fully.
 Here’s a dumbed-down summary:

 The mainstream press raves endlessly about the warmth and richness of vinyl.
 Their implication is that vinyl sounds better than any digital format at every level, even the entry level.
 The mainstream buyer reads this and says, “Hey, I need to get me some of this!”.
 He scopes out a new turntable at the entry level and pushes his budget to the absolute maximum and buys an RP1.
 Audio nirvana is just around the corner?
 Except it isn’t.
 With record after record, the RP1 sounds rolled off in the top end, lacks separation and overall resolution, even when compared to a 320kbps Spotify stream and thus eroding the benefits of hearing a slightly different master (should the vinyl be pressed from one).

 Don’t just take my word for it, have a listen for yourself.
-These RP1 needle-drops were augmented by the same two slabs of wax digitised by the KORG ADC using a Rega P3/24.
+These RP1 needle-drops were augmented by the same two slabs of wax digitised by the KORG ADC using a second Rega: a P3/24.

-An inconvenient truth because 1) this isn’t what the mainstream (read: non-audiophile) press, per the above quotes, wants us to believe and 2) because of the furious debate it will no doubt generate among those who mistake my conclusion – that ‘entry-level turntable sound quality is disappointing’ -for ‘digital sounds better than vinyl’.
+An inconvenient truth because 1) this isn’t what the mainstream (read: non-audiophile) press, per the quotes below, wants us to believe and 2) because of the furious debate it will no doubt generate among those who mistake my conclusion – that ‘entry-level turntable sound quality is disappointing’ -for ‘digital sounds better than vinyl’.

 Vinyl.
 Maybe you’re into it because you enjoy the tangibility of a physical format: that large cover art, those lyric sheets.
 Or maybe you’re into the ceremony of playing a record: dropping the needle, flipping it halfway and then waiting for the next groove run-out.
 Maybe this process helps you take music listening from the passive to the active.